Skip to main content

 • Please note that GRA interns are responsible to obtain any travel documents required by their host country (including work permits and visas).

-• For inbound students, the host supervisors at Concordia must request the Academic Visitor status for their visiting interns immediately after the Mitacs GRA inbound grant is awarded.
-Instructions to complete this step will be sent to the Concordia supervisor once the award is granted.
+• For inbound students, the host supervisors at Concordia must request the Academic Visitor status for their visiting interns after the Mitacs GRA application is approved.
 For more information see How to come to Concordia as an academic visitor.

 We recommend reading the Mitacs GRA Program Guide to make sure all the required information is included in your application.

-• If successful, Mitacs will send an email Outcome Letter to indicate that the project will be funded (outcome letters are typically issued 10-12 weeks after application submission).
+• Mitacs sends the review results to indicate if the project will be funded by email (outcome letters are typically issued 10-12 weeks after application submission).

 1. Participate in your home university's pre-departure session.
 Contact your home university's international office to obtain your universities’ signature for the Mitacs Pre-departure form.